WillemOuwerkerk/noForth-T-hardware-examples-RP2040/USB-CDC/readme.md

 ***

-Connect a USB to serial cable to GPIO0 & GPIO1, reset noForth.
+Connect a USB to serial cable to GPIO0 & GPIO1, reset noForth t.
-After noForth is booted, take the following actions.
+After noForth t is booted, take the following actions.

 **Add the CDC driver:**